Improper Fetal Monitoring and Birth Injury

 If the baby’s heart rate starts dropping or stays persistently high above baseline and continues rising, this could be a sign that the baby is in distress.
 Despite its standard use in hospitals today, sometimes doctors and nurses still fail to monitor their patients or improperly interpret monitor tracings.
 This can lead to debilitating birth injuries for the baby.

-Fetal heart rate depends on a variety of factors, including:
+Fetal heart rate can be influenced by a variety of factors, including:

 - Maternal fever